t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 managed security domain without any connectivity to the Internet.
 The central device used for management can serve as, e.g., a key distribution center including policies for key update, storage, etc. The presence of a central device can help in the management of larger networks.
 Network security becomes more relevant in this scenario since the IP network (e.g., 6LoWPAN/CoAP network) can be prone to Denial of Service attacks (e.g., flooding if L2 is not protected) or routing attacks.
-Similarly, the network of devices could also be the source of a DDoS attack and a central device connecting to the Internet can block traffic of ongoing attaks.
+Similarly, the network of devices could also be the source of a DDoS attack and a central device connecting to the Internet can block traffic of ongoing attacks.

 SecProf_3 considers that a central device is always required for managing the system.
-Example applications of this profile include building control and automation, sensor networks for industrial use, environmental monitoring, etc.
-As before, the manager can be located in the same network (e.g., 6LoWPAN/CoAP network) and handle key management.
+Example applications of this profile include building control and automation, sensor networks for industrial use, environmental monitoring, etc. As before, the manager can be located in the same network (e.g., 6LoWPAN/CoAP network) and handle key management.
 In this case, the first association of devices to the network is required to be done in a secure way, i.e., requiring authentication and authorization.
 This step can involve the secure transmission of keying materials used for network security at different layers.
 The information exchanged in the network is considered to be valuable and it should be protected in the sense of pairwise links.
 Commands should be secured and broadcast should be secured with entity authentication {{RFC7390}}.
 Network should be protected from routing attacks.
 A further extension to this use case is to allow for remote management.
 A "backend manager" is in charge of securely managing SW or information exchanged or collected within the network, e.g., a 6LoWPAN/CoAP network.
 This requires connection of devices to the Internet over a 6LBR involving a number of new threats that were not present before.
 A list of potential attacks include: resource-exhaustion attacks from the Internet; amplification attacks; trust issues related a HTTP-CoAP proxy {{ID-proHTTPCoAP}}, etc. This use case requires protecting the communication from a device in the backend to a device in the IP network, e.g., a 6LoWPAN/CoAP network, end-to-end.
 This use case also requires measures to provide the 6LBR with the capability of dropping fake requests coming from the Internet.
 This becomes especially challenging when the 6LBR is not trusted and access to the exchanged information is limited; and even more in the case of a HTTP-CoAP proxy since protocol translation is required.
 This use case should take care of protecting information accessed from the backend due to privacy issues (e.g., information such as type of devices, location, usage, type and amount of exchanged information, or mobility patterns can be gathered at the backend threatening the privacy sphere of users) so that only required information is disclosed.

 The last security suite (SecProf_4) essentially represents interoperability of all the security profiles defined previously.
 It considers applications with some additional requirements regarding operation such as: (i) ad-hoc establishment of security relationships between things (potentially from different manufacturers) in non- secure environments or (ii) dynamic roaming of things between different IP network security domains.
 Such operational requirements pose additional security requirements, e.g., in addition to secure bootstrapping of a device within an IP, e.g., 6LowPan/CoAP, security domain and the secure transfer of network operational key, there is a need to enable inter-domains secure communication to facilitate data sharing.
-In this scenario, there is also a higher pressure to ensure that an attacker cannot compromise deployed devices and extract or modify any type of private data such as cryptographic keys, data, or propiertary algorithms.
+In this scenario, there is also a higher pressure to ensure that an attacker cannot compromise deployed devices and extract or modify any type of private data such as cryptographic keys, data, or proprietary algorithms.

 ## Security Architecture {#sec6-2}

 Most things might be required to support both centralized and distributed operation patterns.
 Distributed thing-to-thing communication might happen on demand, for instance, when two things form an ad-hoc security domain to cooperatively fulfill a certain task.
 Likewise, nodes may communicate with a backend service located in the Internet without a central security manager.
 The same nodes may also be part of a centralized architecture with a dedicated node being responsible for the security management for group communication between things in the IoT domain.
 In today's IoT, most common architectures are fully centralized in the sense that all the security relationships within a segment are handled by a central party.
 In the ZigBee standard, this entity is the trust center.
 Current proposals for 6LoWPAN/CoRE identify the 6LoWPAN Border Router (6LBR) as such a device.

 A centralized architecture allows for central management of devices and keying materials as well as for the backup of cryptographic keys.
 However, it also imposes some limitations.
 First, it represents a single point of failure.
 This is a major drawback, e.g., when key agreement between two devices requires online connectivity to the central node.
 Second, it limits the possibility to create ad-hoc security domains without dedicated security infrastructure.
 Third, it codifies a more static world view, where device roles are cast in stone, rather than a more dynamic world view that recognizes that networks and devices, and their roles and ownership, may change over time (e.g., due to device replacement and hand-over of control).

 Decentralized architectures, on the other hand, allow creating ad-hoc security domains that might not require a single online management entity and are operative in a much more stand-alone manner.
 The ad- hoc security domains can be added to a centralized architecture at a later point in time, allowing for central or remote management.

 The choice of security architecture has many implications regarding key management, access control, or security scope.
 A distributed (or ad-hoc) architecture means that security relationships between things are setup on the fly between a number of objects and kept in a decentralized fashion, i.e., there is no central authority that can interfere with the system operation.
 A locally centralized security architecture means that a central device, e.g., the 6LBR, handles the keys for all the devices in the security domain.
 Alternatively, a central security architecture could also refer to the fact that smart objects are managed from the backend.
 It can also refer to a public-key infrastructure used to manage identities and digital certificates associated to the different devices.

 The security architecture for the different security profiles is classified as follows.